mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 This is not such a big problem for other package managers because packages are versioned independently. nixpkgs is versioned as a mono-repo so you don't get to easily choose the versions of individual packages.
-Additionally, if packages in Linux distributions that don't use Nix can't be installed through a package manager, they can usually be obtained through a pre-build binary.
+Additionally, if packages in Linux distributions that don't use Nix can't be installed through a package manager, they can usually be obtained through a pre-built binary.

 It's possible to use Nix to pull in packages that are not part of nixpkgs.
 The same method can be used to pull in a different version of a package.